LCYgogogo/ESG-dataset/README.md

 The dataset consists of two core parts: the topic label dataset and the quality label dataset.
 Specifically:

 Annotated Dataset: A total of 8,467 sentences were annotated, each with two labels: topic and quality.
-Topic Labels: Classified into 37 different categories, covering various aspects such as climate change, employee health and safety, community engagement, and more.
+Topic Labels: Classified into 36 different categories, covering various aspects such as climate change, employee health and safety, community engagement, and more.
-Quality Labels: Divided into three categories: "Quantitative Text," "Qualitative Text," and "Irrelevant Text."
+Quality Labels: Divided into two categories: "Quantitative Text", "Qualitative Text".

 ## File Structure